 River Tower Festival celebrates the iconic Sulphur Springs Water Tower

 Anyone who has driven around Tampa has 100% caught a glimpse of the Sulphur Springs Water Tower.
 The structure looks like a castle built for Rapunzel and stands tall over a gorgeous park.
 It’s visible from the highway akin to a Disney attraction.
 A local group is looking to raise funds to preserve and restore parts of the tower.
 This is the main influence behind the always fun “River Tower Festival.”
-The event takes place November 12 from 2pm-10pm at 401 E Bird St.
+The event takes place November 11 beginning at 12pm at 401 E Bird St.

 ADVERTISEMENT